 Season one of the show presents several misconceptions about suicide.
 To start, most people don’t commit suicide for revenge.
 It also shows Hannah as having a real presence after her death through the tapes, which is not possible.
 For this reason, revenge through suicide is not a realistic outcome.

 People who think about suicide are usually struggling with mental illness, and most do so because they’re in emotional distress.
 They want their pain to end, and suicide seems like the only way.

 But unlike Hannah, most don’t really want to go through with it.
 Most are looking for a reason not to and will usually, sometimes in disguised ways, cry for help.

-Adolescence is a time of choppy waters, and kids need guidance through it, perhaps more than at any other time during their lives.
+Knowing that someone cares enough to help can prevent suicide.
 Problems like mental illness and suicide don’t come with easy solutions.
 But with time, effort and help, kids can work through them and get better.
 The process starts with talking about it.